idris-lang/Idris-dev/docs/reference/elaborator-reflection.rst

 that fills the hole.

-The interactive elaboration shell accepts a limited number of commands, including a subset of the commands understood by the normal Idris reply as well as some elaboration-specific commands.
+The interactive elaboration shell accepts a limited number of commands, including a subset of the commands understood by the normal Idris REPL as well as some elaboration-specific commands.

 General-purpose commands that remain available in the elaboration shell: